ajanicij/hashnode-code/2023-10-22-watch/hello-curses/README.md

 ```

 watch command has lots of command line flags and complex functionality, but in our
-minimal version we will just implement "-n" option that allows us to set the
+minimal version, we will just implement the "-n" option that allows us to set the
 refresh period (the default is 2s).

-In the first post we will explore how to control the whole shell window: clear it,
+In the first post, we will explore how to control the whole shell window: clear it,
-move cursor to a specified location and write text at that location.
-We will also
+write text on the window and refresh the window.
-want to restore the previous window contents upon exit.
+We will also want to restore the previous window contents upon exit.

 For this functionality, the library that is commonly used is
 [ncurses](https://en.wikipedia.org/wiki/Ncurses):